 Wireless keyboards are neat to have because they can travel easily without a cord hanging around.
 It’s even more useful when you can use your wireless keyboard for your smart TV.
 Wireless keyboards connect via Bluetooth technology to computers and internet-connected TVs that allow you to search the web on the big screen from your couch instead of from your desk.

-You won’t need a bulky cable box or satellite dish receiver if you have the Roku 3, which is the perfect tech for small rooms.
+You won’t need a bulky cable box or satellite dish receiver if you have a Roku, which is the perfect tech for small rooms.
 This small black box offers more than 750 channels of streaming entertainment and comes with built-in headphones to listen to your movies in privacy and without waking up a slumbering spouse.